 - MS Office blocking the file for security reasons

 - Opening PowerPoint presentations created in later versions in an earlier version

 - Abrupt termination of PowerPoint application when PPT file is still in use

-- Trying to open password-protected PowerPoint 2007/2003/2002 file in an earlier version of PowerPoint or PowerPoint Viewer
+- Trying to open a password-protected PowerPoint 2007/2003/2002 file in an earlier version of PowerPoint or PowerPoint Viewer

 Resolution of "Powerpoint can't open this type of file"

-- Open PowerPoint in Safe Mode
+- Open PowerPoint in the Safe Mode

 - Unblock PowerPoint File